JoePShoulak/kitt_arduino/README.md

 After uploading, the device starts on the center voice tile.
 Swipe left or right to access the button panels.

 Audio files (`*.wav`) are stored in the `data` folder for reference.
 They can be copied to a USB drive connected to the board if you wish to enable the audio helper.
+If no USB storage is detected at runtime the sketch simply runs without audio.

 ## License